This is not the summer we had hoped or planned for.

 78. Clean the house together: Think your kids don’t appreciate you?
-They will after they have cleaned the bathroom a few times.
+They will after they’ve cleaned the bathroom a few times.
 (Ask me how I know.)

 79. Play Rose and Thorn at dinner: Each person says what was good about the day (the rose) and what wasn’t (the thorn).
 Everyone gets to share without interruption, and the thorn doesn’t need to be fixed.

-81. Camp out in your backyard: Even if you start to travel this summer, you can still pitch a tent in the backyard (or your living room if you don’t have a backyard) for a few nights.
+81. Camp out in your backyard: That travel is limited this summer doesn’t mean you can’t mimic experiences at home.
+Pitch a tent in the backyard for a few nights.
 You could even have a campfire in your backyard if your city and state allow it.

-82. Fort night: Build a fort in the living room and let the kids sleep there after they have crashed on popcorn and sugar.
+82. Fort night: Build a fort in the living room and let the kids sleep there after they’ve crashed on popcorn and sugar.

 83. Pillow fight: Clear all the breakables and sharp edges and have a massive pillow fight.
 Perhaps after building a fort.

 85. Nighttime tag: Play flashlight tag in the backyard or in the neighborhood.
 If the other side’s flashlight “gets” you, you’re out.
-(That’s social distance tag if you still need to social distance outside.)
+(That’s social distance tag.)

-86. Capture the flag at night: Play a few nighttime rounds of capture the flag with your family and friends.
+86. Capture the flag at night: Play a few nighttime rounds of capture the flag with your family or “quaranteam.”
 Two teams have a flag or other object, and the objective is to steal the other team’s flag and bring it back to their side.
 The game is always fun, but the darkness makes it all the more thrilling.

 87. Go to the drive-in: If you have a drive-in in your town, head there.
 What’s old is cool again.